Global NCD Framework: Fulfilling Commitments and Delivering Outcomes

 After a lengthy consultation process, the Global Action Plan for NCDs 2013-2020 (GAP) was formally agreed at the World Health Assembly in May 2013.

 It has six objectives, and includes proposed actions for the WHO Secretariat, Member States, and International Partners (which includes NGOs/civil society).The GAP 2013-2020 provides a roadmap for action by all stakeholders to achieve the NCD targets and prevent and control NCDs at all levels.

-The NCD Alliance believes that the establishment of a mechanism to unite all sectors and stakeholders is critical to reduce NCDs deaths by 25% by 2025 and to fulfil the commitments made by Member States in the Political Declaration.
+The establishment of a mechanism to bring together all relevant stakeholders to coordinate joint action on NCDs is critical to deliver on the Global Action Plan 2013-2020, to reduce NCD deaths by 25% by 2025, and to fulfil the commitments made by Member States in the 2011 Political Declaration.

 Accountability will be key in identifying progress and challenges faced by countries in addressing the high burden of NCDs.
 Click here to read a summary of NCD reporting.